The Black Drum, Pogonias cromis

 SIZE: Drum over 100 pounds have been caught and specimens weighing 30 to 50 pounds are not rare in many areas.
 Striped juveniles generally weigh 1-15 pounds.
 World record 113 pounds, 1 ounce; Florida record 96 pounds.

-FOOD VALUE: Drum to about 6 or 8 pounds are as tasty as Redfish.
+FOOD VALUE: Black drum to about 6 or 8 pounds are as tasty as redfish.
 Larger ones become quite coarse.

 FISHING SYSTEMS: Still Fishing; Casting.